Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Hawkweed (Hieracium)

-Unproblematic forage plant.
-There are several different species of hawkweed, so the individual species can look slightly different.
-The photo shows the Mouse-ear Hawkweed (Hieracium pilosella).
+Safe to Feed.
+There are several different species of hawkweed, each with a slightly different appearance.
+The photo shows mouse-ear hawkweed (Hieracium pilosella).

 Restharrow (Ononis)